ST10479844/IMAD-Assessment-2/README.md

 I have created a native Kotlin app in android studio that helps students study history with the use of flashcards.
 The app itself consists of 7 screens, 5 screen with a question on each, 1 welcome screen and 1 Review screen.
 Each of the 5 screens has 2 textviews and 3 buttons.
 The textviews are the question texts and feedback texts while the 3 buttons are true, false and next buttons.
+Here are some screenshots of what the designer screens of my app looks like: